 He could dislike that you’re around his children, but that is likely a tactic for hurting his ex.
 Try to act politely but don’t feel like you have to try to win him over.

 After you’ve been introduced to the family, dating could expand beyond date nights.
 You might all go out together with the kids.
 That means petting zoos, beaches, and if you’re unlucky Chuck E. Cheese.

 It could also mean family movie nights at home and video game competitions.
 This is the stage when you can truly get a taste for what family life will be like long term, which is important to experience if you’re thinking about marrying someone with kids.

 11. Be a Reliable Presence in Your Partner’s Life

 Parents inevitably need to lean on others.
-This means that your boyfriend or girlfriend will ask for favors.
-You might have to give someone a ride to baseball practice, fix a broken toilet, or pick up dinner for everyone when the parent is stuck at work.
+This means that your girlfriend will ask for favors.
+You might have to give someone a ride to baseball practice, fix a broken toilet, or pick up dinner for everyone when she is stuck at work.